nexills/Scientific_Calculator_CS/README.md

 This is a full-on, GUI scientific calculator, complete with all the functions a software engineer would find useful.
 It supports entering multiple commands at once.

 # Progress
 The current calculator is fully functional.
-Currently supported operations:
+Currently supports:
 - basic arithmetic (int and float)
 - multiple brackets/parentheses
+- saving and using the previous result
 - left/right shift
 - bitwise and, or, not
 - exponetial, square root
 - log base 2
 - permutation/combination (x factorial can be entered as xPx)
 - mod
+- sin, cos, tan

 # Operator Priority
 The expressed is executed in the following order:
 1. parentheses
-2. bitwise not, log base 2 and square root
+2. bitwise not, log₂, sqrt, trigo
 3. bitwise and, bitwise or
 4. left and right shift
 5. combination and permutation